-Many websites use certificates both to be secure and show they are secure.
+Many websites use certificates to be secure and show they are secure.
 They are the ones for which the URL starts with HTTPS.
-Now, this security certificate is issued by the issuing authority for a certain period.
-Now if you see such errors in your Firefox browser, this post is sure to interest you.
+The issuing authority issues this security certificate for a certain period.
+This post will interest you if you see such errors in your Firefox browser.

 Troubleshoot Time-related errors on secure websites for Firefox

-- Click on the Start button and then on the gear like a symbol to open the Settings page.
+- Click on the Start button and the gear-like symbol to open the Settings page.

 - In the list, please select Time and Language from the available options.